fatihemreakardere/QR-Detector-for-UAV/README.md

 To run the QR code decoder on your Raspberry Pi 4b:

-1. Navigate to the `QRDecoder` directory:
+1. Navigate to the `RP4` directory:

     ```bash
-    cd QRDecoder
+    cd RP4
     ```
+2. Configure the LAN settings from lan_config.py.

-2. Execute the main decoder script:
+3. Execute the decoder script:

     ```bash
+    python LAN_send.py
+    ```

+4. Execute the reciver script wherever you want to recive output video:

+    ```bash
-    python QRDecoder.py
+    python LAN_recive.py
     ```

 The decoder will start processing the video feed or images, detecting and decoding any QR codes it encounters.